thinktecture/angular-workshop/README.md

 #### Define routes
 Define/assign the following routes:
+- ''
 - todos
 - todos/:id
 - todos/new
 - **

-Redirect the default (empty) route to the todo list.
+Redirect the default route ('') to the todo list.

 #### Router outlet
 Add a `<router-outlet>` to your AppComponent: